Contributing to USD

 • Please make sure that your pull requests are clean.
 Use the rebase and squash git facilities as needed to ensure that the pull request is as clean as possible.

-• Please search through existing open github issues and associate your PR with issues that your change addresses, as described in Github Issues.
+• Please search through existing open GitHub issues and associate your PR with issues that your change addresses.
 If there are no issues related to your change, you do not need to create a new issue.
+However, if your change requires multiple pull requests, it can be helpful to create a single issue to link together and organize related PRs.

 Git Workflow